 Taipei (Keelung), Taiwan

-The oldest Chinese reference to Taiwan dates to the Han Dynasty in the 3rd century B.C.
-But it wasn't until the 17th century A.D. that Chinese Hakka traders first settled on the island.
+The oldest Chinese reference to Taiwan dates back to the Han Dynasty in the 3rd century B.C.
+However, it wasn't until the 17th century A.D. that Chinese Hakka traders first settled on the island.
 These bold merchants were soon followed by European and Asian adventurers seeking to control and colonize the strategic island.
 The most famous migration of all occurred in 1948, when the government of the Republic of China fled the mainland.

 Taipei is Taiwan's capital city and one of the world's most important commercial centers.
 Despite its turbulent history, Taiwan today boasts an economy that is the envy of the world.
 Modern Taiwan is a world leader in the production of bicycles, computer chips, plastics, chemicals and computer notebooks.
 Taipei is a sophisticated modern metropolis that has not forgotten its rich traditional past.

 The port of Keelung is your gateway to Taiwan.
 Visit the bustling city of Taipei and other interesting areas surrounding on this fascinating island in the East China Sea.